Carleton-Team-Koala/Scramble/README.md

 scramble-game-1       | Server is running on :8080
 ```

-The user-ready app can be accessed at http://localhost:3000
+The user-ready app can be accessed at http://localhost:3000 (Yes, you read that correctly.
+The core server runs at :8080, but the frontend is running at :3000)

+NOTE: The game will not run if you try to access it using HTTPS.
+Any individual match will not work if you quit and re-open the browser running the game, but will work if a user reloads their respective game.

-To test multiplayer, open two browsers, both running the app.
+To play, open two browser tabs both running the app.

 ## Playing The Game